Skip to main content

 Run count

-Keep the total number of runs in a single project under 10,000.
+For faster loading times, keep the total number of runs in a single project under 10,000.
 Large run counts can slow down project workspaces and runs table operations, especially when grouping is enabled or runs have a large count of distinct metrics.

 File count